6.8 Western vs. 6.5 Creedmoor: Is the 6.5 Already Obsolete?

 The 6.5 Creedmoor was created out of necessity.
 In 2005 Dennis Demille was approached by several competition shooters complaining about the unreliability of their guns and 6mmXC ammo.

-So he talked with his friend Dave Emary, Hornady Manufacturing's senior ballistician, who told Demille to make a list of what he wanted from a new cartridge.
+He talked with his friend Dave Emary, Hornady's senior ballistician, who told Demille to make a list of what he wanted from a new cartridge.

 Demille came back with his list-

-- The cartridge must be able to fit into a magazine for the rapid-fire stages of the competition.
+- Able to fit into a magazine for rapid-fire stages of the competition

 In 2007, Hornady debuted the 6.5 Creedmoor.
-At first, most people were skeptical of the round, believing it to be too small for hunting and not enough power for long-range competitions.
+At first, most people were skeptical of the round, believing it to be too small for hunting and not powerful enough for long-range competitions.

-It didn't take long for the nay-sayers to become fans, and the rest is history.
+It didn't take long for the nay-sayers to become fans.
+The rest is history.

 Parting Shots

-However, when it comes to the 6.8 Western vs 6.5 Creedmoor, the lesser recoil of the 6.5 Creedmoor gives it an edge for most people.
+However, when it comes to the 6.8 Western vs. 6.5 Creedmoor debate, the lesser recoil of the latter gives it an edge for most people.

 If you're a big game hunter, the 6.8 Western is the way to go.